-Though relevance feedback has been a lively topic of research in text retrieval and in image retrieval, it was hardly explored in 3D shape retrieval.
-We are aware of only a few algorithms that specifically target 3D models [8,3,1].
+Though relevance feedback has been a lively topic of research in text retrieval and in image retrieval, it has hardly been explored in 3D shape retrieval.
+We are aware of only a few algorithms that specifically target 3D models [1, 3, 8].

 In this section we describe our algorithm for 3D relevance feedback.
 It builds upon state-of-the-art algorithms in information retrieval and puts them together in a new way.

 The algorithm consists of a pre-processing off-line stage and an online computation.
 In pre-processing, which is applied to the whole database, relevance information is not used.
-Reversely, relevance information is used in each online step, to improve the retrieval results.
+Conversely, relevance information is used in each online step, to improve the retrieval results.

-Pre-processing: During pre-processing, unsupervised feature extraction is applied.
-Given N observations on d variables, feature extraction refers to the reduction of the dimensionality of the data by finding r new variables, $r \leq d$ , and projecting the data [9].
+Pre-processing.
+During pre-processing, unsupervised feature extraction is applied.
+Given N observations on d variables, feature extraction refers to the reduction of the dimensionality of the data by finding r new variables, $r \le d$ , and projecting the data [9].
 This projection obtains an efficient combination of the features in the sense of estimation variance.
 The most widespread linear mapping is the Principal Component Analysis (PCA) [15].
-PCA finds a projection matrix W: $\mathbf{y} = W^{\top}\mathbf{x}$ , where $\mathbf{y} \in \mathcal{R}^r$ is a transformed data point, W is a $d \times r$ transformation matrix and $\mathbf{x} \in \mathcal{R}^d$ is an original data point.
+PCA finds a projection matrix $W: y = W^{\top}x$ , where $y \in \mathbb{R}^r$ is a transformed data point, W is a $d \times r$ transformation matrix and $x \in \mathbb{R}^d$ is an original data point.